Close-up of natural wood grain rings forming a textured, concentric pattern.

 PhD in South Asian Studies, Harvard University; MTS in Hindu Studies, Harvard Divinity School; BA in Religion, University of Vermont

-Ben Williams is an intellectual historian focused on Indian religions and the history of Shaiva tantra.
-He has received extensive training in Indian philosophy, literature, and aesthetics in Sanskrit sources.
-Ben currently serves as an Assistant Professor of Hinduism at Naropa University, where he serves as the faculty lead for a recently launched low-residency MA program in Yoga Studies.
+Ben Williams is an intellectual historian focused on South Asian religions and the history of Śaiva tantra.
+He has received extensive training in Indian philosophy, literature, and aesthetics in Sanskrit sources and completed his PhD in the Department of South Asian Studies at Harvard University.
+Ben is currently an Associate Professor of Hinduism at Naropa University, and serves as the faculty lead for Naropa’s MA program in Yoga Studies.

 PUBLICATIONS: